doctype-Melvin/pixel-art-canvas/README.md

 ## Code Structure

 This app is written in HTML, CSS, JavaScript - no dependencies.
-The app.js file exxentially assembles the two main sections 'controller' and 'grid' together.
+The app.js file essentially assembles the two main sections 'controller' and 'grid' together.
 The controller (./js/controller/index.js) holds all buttons to, well, controll the app.
 Analogous to that, ./js/grid/index.js holds all relevant elements and functions for the grid component.

-app.js essentially appends all elements to the dom and supplies buttons with event listeners.
+Finally app.js appends all elements to the dom and supplies buttons with event listeners.

 ## Issues